 Climate Change

-Article 14.4, in the context of the review of previous cycles, states that the likely impact of climate change on the occurrence of floods shall be taken into account in the review of the PFRA by 22nd December 2018 and tevet six years thereafter.
+Article 14.4, in the context of the review of previous cycles, states that the likely impact of climate change on the occurrence of floods shall be taken into account in the review of the PFRA by 22nd December 2018 and every six years thereafter.
 The schema element below focuses of the latter requirement.